NikolajBjorner/ShonanArtOfSAT/program.md

 ## Thursday

-* 9:00-9:30         Discussion on challenge problems
+* 9:00-10:00        Discussion on challenge problems
-* 9:30-10:00        Nina Narodytska [Invariant generation using LLMs]
 * 10:00-10:30       Roopsha Samanta  - [synthesis of recursive procedures]
 * 10:30-11:00       Break
 * 11:00-11:30       Nikolaj Bjorner [On Incremental inprocessing for SMT]